 Dr. Susan Zaidel, Clinical Psychologist, Divorce Mediator, Divorce Coach and Parenting Coordinator

 Dr. Susan Zaidel is an American-educated clinical psychologist (Ph.D., 1970, University of California, Los Angeles) who has been living in Israel since 1970.
 She specialized in marriage and family therapy in Israel and is a Certified Family and Couple Therapist since 1990.
 Susan provides individual, couple and family therapy in private practice .
-As of October 2017,her main office will be in Herzlia and she also sees clients in Naot Afeka, Tel Aviv.
+Her main office is now in Herzlia.
 Skype sessions are also an option for people living in other locations.

 Susan is also a Certified Family Mediator and a Certified Supervisor of Family Mediators.
 Since 1986 she has helped hundreds of divorcing couples reach agreement and avoid costly litigation.

 Another service Susan offers is that of a Divorce Coach for couples who chose to use the Collaborative Divorce process – a multidisciplinary model involving two collaborative lawyers and other professionals as needed.

-All of these services are available in Herzlia and Naot Afeka (Tel Aviv) by appointment, and are described below.
+All of these services are available in Herzlia by appointment, and are described below.